Is Acrylic Paint Toxic? FIND OUT

 You may have a different view, but let us consider this together.

-Acrylic paint is widely considered to be a safe paint as it is made using water based solvents.
-This is why there is no particular nasty smell associated with acrylics paints.
+Acrylic paint is widely considered to be a safe paint as it is made using water-based solvents.
+This is why there is no particular nasty smell associated with acrylic paints.

 Acrylic paints are made of three (3) components:

 Vehicles are the liquid part of the paint that holds the pigments in suspension, and binders act like cement, allowing the pigments to stick together and form a paint film.
-The acrylic vehicle is acrylic polymer emulsion, and their binder is acrylic polymer.
+The acrylic vehicle is an acrylic polymer emulsion, and its binder is an acrylic polymer.

 When they dry, the components of the vehicle evaporate — meaning that water, propylene glycol, and ammonia are released into the air.
 Some of the commonly added acrylic mediums also release formaldehyde as they dry.

-Considering if the acrylic paint is toxic, lets us consider an MSDS reports of acrylic paint.
+Considering if the acrylic paint is toxic, let us consider an MSDS report on acrylic paint.

 Acrylic paint MSDS reports